 So why do we still do it?

-So while Ike was brilliant and warned against the exact problem we had as a culture, he missed on which sector would cause the biggest issue.
+Ike warned against the exact problem we had as a culture, he just missed on which sector would cause the biggest issue.
 If Ike was leaving office and giving his farewell speech today, which do you think he'd warn against more?
-The military or poverty industrial complex?
+The military or the poverty industrial complex?

 - (1) http://en.wikipedia.org/wiki/Iron_triangle_(US_politics)